ucsb-cs32/s21/_lab/lab08.md

 writeHeader
 writePixel
 ```
+For the header information, see: http://paulbourke.net/dataformats/ppm/
+for an example of the difference in the header for the different image types (PPM, PGM, PBM).

-Modify main to test your code (test each type - see sample main) - you will also need to use template specialization in main for
+Modify main to test your code (test each type - see sample main) - you will also need to use template specialization in main for:
 ```
 void createImage
 ```